Property Maintenance 101: A Guide to Examples, Benefits & Jobs

 Examples of Property Maintenance

-Now that we’ve covered exactly what property maintenance does for a variety of facilities, let’s take a closer look at specific instances of property maintenance at work.
+Now that we’ve covered exactly what property maintenance does for a variety of facilities, let’s take a closer look at specific instances.
 Examples might include:

 • Checking for water damage and leaks